-Prior to his work in Chicago, he was a graduate associate for the University of Wisconsin-Milwaukee (UWM) band department where he earned a Master’s of Music Degree with a dual concentration in Instrumental Conducting and Clarinet Performance under the direction of John Climer and Todd Levy, respectively.
-He served as the graduate conducting associate with the UWM University Band and UWM Youth Wind Ensembles, and assisted with the overall administration of the university band program.
+Nicholas J. Carlson serves on the faculty at the University of Illinois at Chicago (UIC) where he is the Assistant Director of Bands.
+His responsibilities include conducting the UIC Symphonic Band, directing the UIC Pep Band, teaching clarinet and chamber music, and assisting with all administrative aspects of the UIC band program.
+Prior to his work in Chicago, he was a graduate associate for the University of Wisconsin-Milwaukee (UWM) band department, where he earned a Master of Music degree with a dual concentration in instrumental conducting and clarinet performance under the direction of John Climer and Todd Levy, respectively.
+He served as the graduate conducting associate with the UWM University Band and Youth Wind Ensembles and assisted with the overall administration of the university band program.

 Find joy, passion, and inspiration at MYSO.